shuciran/shuciran.github.io/_posts/HTB/Windows/1 Easy/2023-02-06-Timelapse.md

 ### Exploitation

-The .zip file is password protected, so we extract its hash with zip2john and then proceed to crack it with hashcat: ^d3fbae
+The .zip file is password protected, so we extract its hash with zip2john and then proceed to crack it with hashcat[^pfx-certificate]:
 ```bash
 zip2john winrm_backup.zip
 ver 2.0 efh 5455 efh 7875 winrm_backup.zip/legacyy_dev_auth.pfx PKZIP Encr: TS_chk, cmplen=2405, decmplen=2555, crc=12EC5683 ts=72AA cs=72aa type=8